TeamworkGuy2/fl-senate-scraper/README.md

 FL Senate Scraper
 ==============

-Scrap FL senate bill pages for information about the bill and votes on the bill.
+Parse FL senate pages for information about bills and who voted for the bills.
+This project uses [Node.js](https://nodejs.org/) to download the bill pages and PDFs containing the vote tallies.
+It parses that information and generates CSV or JSON files containing the results.
-* URLs are assumed to be in the format: `https://www.flsenate.gov/Session/Bill/{year}/{billId}`
+* URLs for bills assume the form (can be changed in [src/scrapeBillPage.ts](src/scrapeBillPage.ts)): `https://www.flsenate.gov/Session/Bill/{year}/{billId}`
 * The session year and bill are passed as command line arguments like: `node ./dest/index.js --year=2022 --bill=100,102,105 --outFile=output.(json|csv)`
 * The output file path/name is relative to the current directory
-* All vote PDFs are loaded and parsed
-* Only the latest vote from 'House' and latest vote from 'Senate' are output; there may be multiple parsed votes per chamber
+* All vote PDFs are loaded and parsed.
+Only the latest vote from 'House' and latest vote from 'Senate' are output; there may be multiple parsed votes per chamber
 * Results can be saved to CSV or JSON file format (or written to stdout/console as JSON if no `outFile` is specified)
-* The JSON file output schema in [@types.d.ts](src/%40types.d.ts) is:
+* The JSON file output schema is defined in [@types.d.ts](src/%40types.d.ts):
   ```TS
     BillAndVotesParsed[]
   ```